joejenett/i.webthings/_posts/2021-07-30-the-ongoing-project-to-simplify-things-around-here.md

 kind:
   - Note
 ---
 Back in April, I did away with the _simply. micro._ blog by integrating its content into the _simply. personal_ blog as a category.
 Original permalinks work and I can still add new micro content.
 It made sense to me.
 I also archived two other blogs I had decided to stop updating.
 In the process of making these changes, I was able to remove three WordPress installations and databases.
 Less bloat.
 Less waste of server resources and power.
 Less demand for my attention.
-Yay!
+Yay!<!-- excerpt-end -->

 Also recently, I decided to discontinue syndicating content from my various _webthings_ here.
 Maintaining links is a time-consuming part of _the dailywebthing_ and _daily pointers_ and having those same links duplicated here just doubles the time it takes for fixing/removing bad links.
 To be honest, I need that time to keep up with _curating_!